sni/Thruk/docs/documentation/plugins/node-control/index.md

 Optional ssh login helps starting services if http connection does not work, for ex. because the site is stopped.

+Without sudo permissions you can only update to existing omd versions.

 ## Configuration

     <Component Thruk::Plugin::NodeControl>
+      # command will be run on the local node prior the update.
+Exit code != 0 will abort the update
+      #hook_update_pre_local  =

+      # command will be run on the remote node prior the update.
+Exit code != 0 will abort the update
       #hook_update_pre  = if [ $(git status --porcelain 2>&1 | wc -l) -gt 0 ]; then echo "omd home not clean"; git status --porcelain 2>&1; exit 1; fi
+      # command will be run on the remote node after the update
       #hook_update_post = git add . && git commit -a -m "update to omd $(omd version -b)"

+      # command will be run on the local node after the update.
+      #hook_update_post_local  =

       # set to 0 to disable ssh fallback in case http connection fails
       #ssh_fallback = 1